 - Be prepared with your Documents: If you are applying for your Social Security Card or any other Social Security issues, be sure to take with you all your required documents.

-- Bring a snack: With the often long wait, you may get hungry.
+- Bring a snack: With the often-long wait, you may get hungry.
 If you do you can snack while you wait in any Maine Social Security office.
 You don’t want to miss your number being called because you went out to buy a snack.

-- Have a Cool Head: With lots of people at the Social Security office waiting to be seen it’s easy to get frustrated and loose you cool.
+- Have a Cool Head: With lots of people at the Social Security office waiting to be seen it’s easy to get frustrated and lose you cool.
 Remember that the Maine social security office counselors are there to assist you.
 Keeping a cool head and being courteous will help speed the process along.